Human Services (HSRV) 400

 Prerequisite: None.
 A previous course in public management, public policy, administrative studies, or political science is recommended.
 This is a senior course and as such students are expected to have advanced analytical and writing skills.

-Precluded Course: POLI 400 and HSRV 400.
-(GOVN 400 is a cross-listed course—a course listed under 3 different disciplines—POLI 400 and HSRV 400.
-HSRV 400 may not be taken for credit by students who have obtained credit for POLI 400, HSRV 400 of GOVN 500.)
+Precluded Course: POLI 400 and GOVN 400.
+(HSRV 400 is a cross-listed course—a course listed under 3 different disciplines—POLI 400 and GOVN 400.
+HSRV 400 may not be taken for credit by students who have obtained credit for POLI 400, HSRV 400 or GOVN 500.)

 Governance 400 / Political Science 400 / Human Services 400: Governance and Leadership provides an overview and theoretical understanding of the common elements and differences that shape leadership in the public, voluntary, and private sectors and the implications of these similarities and differences for the interaction among the three sectors on public policy issues.
 This course deals with a paradigm shift in our knowledge and thinking about leadership, approaching it from the perspective of the individual, defining core values, competencies, behaviours, and methods of leadership development.

 - leadership in the twenty-first century; the commonality of roles, vision, and values

 - different types and styles of leadership

 - governance structures and how they shape the role and expectations of leadership